Unsolved Crimes in the History of Gambling

 When the police began their investigation, they found no clues in his file or his rented apartment.
 The guy had no relatives.
 Colleagues started to think about some dubious relations with Bill, but the direction of the investigation also gave nothing.

-Read more about the scam by bill Brennan in a detailed article on Casinoz.
+Read more about the scam by Bill Brennan in a detailed article on Casinoz.

 The Disappearance Of Jean Moore

-On April 6, 1992, 59-year-old Jean Moore and her fiance, Al Henderson, went to Laughlin, Nevada, to spend time playing in local casinos.
+On April 6, 1992, 59-year-old Jean Moore and her fiance, Al Henderson, went to Laughlin, Nevada, to play in local casinos.
 On April 3, they would check out of the hotel, but Jean wanted to play video slots in the morning.
 Al claimed she stayed at the casino, promising to return to her room later.
 Without waiting for Jean, he searched for the bride, but she was nowhere to be found.

 Al went to the local police for help.
 The cops searched the city, but they didn't find Jean.
 They watched the casino videos.
 Henderson was on the tapes, but his companion was not.
 It was suspected that she had not been in the establishment at all.